droppedasbaby/godash/README.md

 # godash

-Modeled after the [lodash](https://lodash.com/) library, godash is a collection of useful functions for working with slices/arrays, maps, sets, hashable sets, optionals and more.
+Modeled after the [lodash](https://lodash.com/) library Javascript/Typescript, godash is a collection of useful functions for working with slices/arrays, maps, sets, hashable sets, optionals and more.
 It is meant to help you write more concise and readable code in a functional way.